Real Sociedad 0 Manchester United 0

 He failed.
 And as Socieded countered Xabi Prieto’s goalbound effort was deflected over.

-The hosts got no closer, even after Fellaini had departed in the final minute.
+The hosts got no closer, even after Fellaini had departed.